kennethSty/knowledgeGraph/README.md

 3. Knowledge Graph Construction
 4. Pipeline Evaluation

+The output of each node in the pipeline is stored in the data folders ranging from 00_raw, storing the extracted raw Wikipedia pages, over several stages of preprocessing to 04_eval, storing the evaluation results and 05_graphs which stores the constructed knowledge graphs exported out of Neo4J into a JSON file each.

 ## Technologies Used

 - **Langchain:** Langchain is a framework for developing applications poI red by language models, including information retrievers, text generation pipelines and other wrappers to facilitate a seamless integration of LLM-related open-source software.
 Within the project, Langchain was implemented to build several LLM-chains both with OpenAI models as I ll as llama.cpp integrations.